 For a printable version of these requirements, click here.

-For Licensure as a Massage Therapist by Examination, the requirements are as follows and can be found in Section 480.041, F.S. and Rule Chapter 64B7-25, F.A.C.
+For Licensure as a Massage Therapist by Endorsement, the requirements are as follows and can be found in Section 480.041, F.S. and Rule Chapter 64B7-25, F.A.C.

 - Is at least 18 years of age or has received a high school diploma or graduate equivalency diploma (GED).

-- Massage and Bodywork Licensing Examination (MBLEx) administered by the Federation of State Massage Therapy Boards (FSMTB).
-The FSMTB can be reached at 1-866-962-3926.
+- The Massage and Bodywork Licensing Examination (MBLEx) administered by the Federation of State Massage Therapy Boards.

 Mandatory Continuing Education Requirements